 The Company's economic and environmental sustainability principles are exercised through its affiliate, Metro Rail Transit Corporation (MRTC).
 MRTC is the owner of the Metro Rail Transit (MRT) 3 System along the 16.9 kilometer stretch of Epifanio de los Santos Avenue (EDSA).
 The MRT 3 System is leased to the Department of Transportation and Communication, which operates and maintains the system for 25 years commencing 2000.
-The wholly electrically powered Metro Rail Transit Line 3 (MRT-3) average daily ridership increased by 100% from 127,276 riders in 2021 to 273,141 in 2022.
+The wholly electrically powered Metro Rail Transit Line 3 (MRT-3) saw an influx in passengers for 2023, with a recorded count of 129,030,158 rides for the year.
+This figure is up by more than 30 percent from the total ridership of 98,330,683 in 2022.